Celytic/Wine-Game-Compatibilities/Game-list.md

 # osu!
 Set this up with Lutris and use ThePoon's audio latency patch; if you're having audio distortion, enable Pulseaudio Low Latency in Lutris to fix it.
 Game works fine; if you're using a tablet, your best bet is to set up OpenTabletDriver, which you can go on their page for that; it isn't anything I contribute to.

+Alternatively, you could follow a guide over at https://osu.ppy.sh/community/forums/topics/1248084?n=1 which uses Pipewire and an install script to set up osu! with better latency.

 # Overwatch
 Lutris script installs Battle.net, which has some weird graphical issues I haven't really sorted out.
 DXVK and FSync used; game installs fine.
 You have to let the game generate shader cache to get it to run properly; otherwise, game works perfectly fine for me.

 # Battlefield V
 Usual precaching with Vulkan, even under DX11.
 Once you play a round on all maps, it should be fine.
+Alternatively, you can configure DXVK to use async using DXVK_ASYNC=1 to help with this.
 This was a game I played with my friend Devin (Clickyzz), who passed away in a car accident in May of 2021.
 I miss you, buddy.
 In honor of him.

 # Path of Exile
 Runs right out of the box on latest Proton version; nothing else to be said.
 Vulkan is probably ideal since you'll be translating DX to Vulkan under DX11.

 # Cyberpunk 2077
-Got to the menu on this; haven't tested further.
-Menu feels fine so far, although I do know that ray tracing will not work under DXVK, be warned.
-Was going to install control tweaks before I tested further; will update later.
+Game seems to run fine; seems to be some graphical glitches that I'm currently chocking up to the game being on an HDD instead of an SSD; will move the game over to my SSD to test later.
+Tested using Proton-GE 6.14

 # Puyo Puyo Tetris 2
 Game runs fine; although I had some issues with text on my first launch.
 A reboot fixed the issue.
 Latest Proton.